Structural focalization: Focalization

 \subsection{Corollaries of focalization}

 Consider this section a short victory lap.
 We have established cut admissibility and identity for the focused sequent calculus, as well as the focalization and de-focalization properties, without reference to any properties of the unfocused sequent calculus other than weakening and exchange.
-If our goal was simply to prove cut admissibility and identity for the unfocused sequent calculus, then proving focused cut admissibility, identity expansion, de-focalization, and focalization would not be the easiest way to do so!
-But, given these four theorems, the standard metatheoretic results of the unfocused sequent calculus can be established as corollaries.
+Given these four theorems, the standard metatheoretic results of the unfocused sequent calculus can be established as straightforward corollaries.
+(If our goal was simply to prove cut admissibility and identity for the unfocused sequent calculus, then proving focused cut admissibility, identity expansion, de-focalization, and focalization would admittedly not be the easiest way to do so!)

 The only new thing we need is an arbitrary polarization strategy $(P)^\circ$ that translates unpolarized propositions to negatively polarized propositions.
 It is straightforward to then define $(\Gamma)^\circ$, the obvious lifting of this function to contexts.